 - The Way of American Genius is also known as the VFW Memorial Highway, with notables like Gen. Omar Bradley, Gen. Sterling Price and a National Military Museum having a place alone the route.

 The idea of the America as a place to practice religious freedom shows along the way of American Genius.
 Multiple Amish Communities open their way of life to others by selling handmade items, furniture and other goods, while a vast array of other intentional communities, like a Benedictine Monastery and a modern day Christian Community can be found during your travels.
 The freedom to practice your beliefs?
 That’s a genius concept.
+An American Genius concept.

 Nature & Sustainability